Jupyter is a way of computing and doing data science right on your browser. It gives you a Notebook — this document we're looking at now.

 A Jupyter Notebook can contain: formatted text, images, videos, pretty math equations, and executable computer code.
 By "executable," we mean that you run the bits of code, right in the document, and get some output displayed for you.
 This interactive way of computing, mixed with the text, allows you to tell a story (even to yourself) with extra powers!

-If you are not running Jupyter locally on your computer, and want to see what the Jupyter Notebook App looks like, you can always try it using the free service at: https://try.jupyter.org.
+If you are not running Jupyter locally on your computer (or on some cloud-hosted service), and want to see what the Jupyter Notebook App looks like, you can always try it at: https://try.jupyter.org.

 After a few seconds, you should see the Dashboard, showing a list of available files, like this: